ibm-cloud-docs/security-compliance/collector-customer.md

 Complete the following steps to install a collector on a cluster.

 1. After you create a collector in the {{site.data.keyword.cloud_notm}} console, you are invited to download the collector.
 Be sure that you meet the prerequisites.
-2. Select **Download YAML file** to deploy the collector on an {{site.data.keyword.containershort}} or OpenShift cluster.
+2. Select **Download YAML file** to deploy the collector on an {{site.data.keyword.containershort}} or Red Hat OpenShift cluster.
 The registration key is included in the file.
 3. Click **Download**.
 4. In the YAML file, you can customize the following metadata to your specifications.